 To mitigate the effects of flat-field calibration error, cosmic ray hits, and other residuals, a dither pattern is often employed for a given sequence of exposures.
 Using a dither pattern with sub-pixel displacement will also allow the point-spread function (PSF) to be better sampled.
 Users may design and specify a dither pattern, or use one of the pre-defined patterns already designed to sub-sample the PSF, to cover the UVIS inter-chip gap, or to mosaic a large field.
 The pre-defined sequences and information on designing custom patterns are presented in Appendix C of this handbook and in the Phase II Proposal Instructions.
-IR dither steps should be at least 10 pixels to avoid self-persistence for sources that are larger than 5 pixels in size (WFC3 ISR 2019-07).
+IR dither steps should be at least 10 pixels to avoid self-persistence or IR blob artifacts for sources that are larger than 5 pixels in size, but there is a corresponding tradeoff in pixel phase coherence for larger dithers (WFC3 ISR 2019-07).